-The Social Media Black Hole is Killing Your Event
+The Social Media Black Hole is Killing Your Event Marketing

-You are the captain of your social media ship and it is up to you to keep it out of danger.
+You are the captain of your social media ship, and it is up to you to keep it out of danger.

 Black Holes Swallow Stars.